About Rottnest Island Authority

 - to maintain and protect the natural environment and the man-made resources of the Island to the extent that the Authority’s resources allow, repair its natural environment.

-The Rottnest Island Authority will become part of the new Department of Biodiversity, Conservation and Attractions from 1 July this year.
+The Rottnest Island Authority became part of the Department of Biodiversity, Conservation and Attractions from 1 July 2018.

-This new department will bring together the functions and staff of the Department of Parks and Wildlife, Botanic Gardens and Parks Authority, Rottnest Island Authority and the Zoological Parks Authority.
+The department brings together the functions and staff of the former Department of Parks and Wildlife with those of the Botanic Gardens and Parks Authority, Rottnest Island Authority and the Zoological Parks Authority.

-It will be led by Interim Director General Mark Webb PSM and have a strong emphasis on improving Western Australia’s natural attractions as key tourism assets, and creating opportunities for private sector investment and partnerships while conserving environmental values.
-Another benefit is that it will consolidate conservation science under one department to build and share knowledge of the State’s biodiversity.
+The department is led by Director General Mark Webb PSM.
+The department has a strong emphasis on improving Western Australia’s natural attractions as key tourism assets, and creating opportunities for private sector investment and partnerships while conserving environmental values.

 Board of Management